synqs/synqs.github.io/content/publication/universal-dynamics-in-an-isolated-one-dimensional-bose-gas-far-from-equilibrium/index.md

 authors:
   - Sebastian Erne
   - Robert Buecker
+  - gasenzer
-  - Thomas Gasenzer
+  - berges
-  - Juergen Berges and Joerg Schmiedmayer
+  - Joerg Schmiedmayer
 doi: 10.1038/s41586-018-0667-0
+publication: Phys.
+Rev. A **563**, 225
 abstract: Understanding the behaviour of isolated quantum systems far from equilibrium and their equilibration is one of the most pressing problems in quantum many-body physics1,2.
 There is strong theoretical evidence that